oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Property Graph Data Model

+A property graph has a name and contains:

+ - A set of vertices.

+   - Each vertex has zero or more labels.
+   - Each vertex has zero or more properties, which are arbitrary key-value pairs.

+ - A set of edges.

+   - Each edge has a source and a destination vertex.
+   - Each edge has zero or more labels.
+   - Each edge has zero or more properties, which are arbitrary key-value pairs.

+In PGQL 1.1, we do not consider multi-valued properties like in e.g. Blueprints API.

 ## Basic Query Structure

-The syntax structure of PGQL resembles that of SQL (Standard Query Language) of relational database systems.
+The syntax of PGQL resembles that of SQL (Standard Query Language) of relational database systems.
 A basic PGQL query consists of the following clauses:

 ```bash
 Query ::=